Accelerating Data Generation for Nonlinear temporal PDEs via homologous perturbation in solution space: Abstract

 \section{Abstract}

-Data-driven deep learning methods like neural operators have advanced in solving nonlinear temporal partial differential equations (PDEs).
-However, these methods require large quantities of solution pairs—the solution functions and right-hand sides (RHS) of the equations.
-These pairs are typically generated via traditional numerical methods, which need thousands of time steps iterations far more than the dozens required for training, creating heavy computational and temporal overheads.
-To address these challenges, we propose a novel data generation algorithm, called HOmologous Perturbation in Solution Space (HOPSS), which directly generates training datasets with fewer time steps rather than following the traditional approach of generating large time steps datasets.
-This algorithm simultaneously accelerates dataset generation and preserves the approximate precision required for model training.
-Specifically, we first obtain a set of base solution functions from a reliable solver, usually with thousands of time steps, and then align them in time steps with training datasets by downsampling.
-Subsequently, we propose a "homologous perturbation" approach: by combining two solution functions (one as the primary function, the other as a homologous perturbation term scaled by a small scalar) with random noise, we efficiently generate comparable-precision PDE data points.
-Finally, using these data points, we compute the variation in the original equation’s RHS to form new solution pairs.
-Theoretical and experimental results show HOPSS lowers time complexity.
-For example, on the Navier-Stokes equation, it generates 10,000 samples in approximately 10\% of traditional methods’ time, with comparable model training performance.
+Data-driven deep learning methods, particularly neural operators, have shown great promise in solving nonlinear temporal partial differential equations (PDEs).
+However, training these models requires massive datasets of solution pairs---solution functions and right-hand side forcing terms (RHS) .
+Conventionally, generating these pairs via numerical solvers necessitates thousands of fine-grained iterative time steps to maintain stability and precision, creating significant computational overhead compared to the coarser resolution required for training.
+To address this bottleneck, we propose a novel data generation algorithm, HOmologous Perturbation in Solution Space (HOPSS), which directly produces training datasets at the target resolution.
+Rather than relying on expensive forward simulations, HOPSS leverages a small set of high-resolution base solutions.
+Specifically, it synthesizes new candidate solutions by superimposing a scaled auxiliary solution (serving as a homologous perturbation) onto a primary base function, augmented with random noise.
+Crucially, to ensure physical consistency in non-linear dynamics, we substitute these synthesized solutions back into the governing equations to derive the corresponding RHS terms.
+This inverse approach ensures that every generated pair strictly satisfies the PDE constraints.
+Theoretical and experimental results demonstrate that HOPSS significantly improves generation efficiency.
+For instance, on the Navier-Stokes equation, it generates 10,000 valid samples in approximately 10\% of the time required by traditional methods, while maintaining comparable model training performance.